The General One-loop Structure for the LFV Higgs Decays $H_r \to l_a l_b$ in multi-Higgs Models with Neutrino Masses

 \subsection{Form factors to $h \to l_a^+ l_b^-$}

-The seesaw model have contributions of the ten type of diagrams shown in Figure~\ref{fig:OneFermion}.
-On the other hand, the application of the formulas depends on the particles involved inside the loop.
-As we showed in the last subsection, the particles involved in LFVHD are $W$, $G_W$ and $n_i$.
-In Table~\ref{tab:seesaw_contributions}, each diagram is summarized, considering the particles $P_k$ with $k = 1,2,3$ involved in the loop.
-To obtain compact expressions for the form factors, we define the factor
+The $\nu$SM with just one Higgs boson ($r \equiv h$), has contributions of ten diagrams to the form factors, as one can see in Table \ref{tab:seesaw_contributions}, where each diagram is summarized considering the particles $P_k$ with $k = 0,1,2$ involved in the loop.
+Also, the form factors depend of the particles involved inside the loop as we shown in Section~\ref{sec:higgsint}, in this case $W^{\pm}$, $G^{\pm}$ and $n_i$.
+We define